Jordan • UNESCO World Heritage Site

 Petra by Night Experience

-Experience the magic of Petra illuminated by 2,000 candles during this enchanting evening event held several times weekly.
-Walk through the Siq by candlelight to reach the Treasury, where traditional Bedouin music creates unforgettable atmosphere connecting visitors to ancient spiritual significance.
-This carefully orchestrated experience recreates the wonder ancient travellers felt approaching this hidden city for the first time.
-Candlelight reveals different aspects of rock formations and architectural details, whilst acoustic properties amplify haunting melodies throughout the canyon.
-The experience culminates with the Treasury facade illuminated against star-filled desert sky, creating profoundly moving conclusion that lingers in memory.
-This special event transforms Petra from daytime archaeological site into mystical journey through ancient Nabataean culture.
+Experience Petra illuminated by candles during evening events held Monday, Wednesday, and Thursday.
+Walk through the Siq by candlelight to reach the Treasury, where traditional Bedouin music creates atmosphere connecting visitors to the site's spiritual significance.
+Candlelight reveals rock formations and architectural details while acoustics amplify melodies throughout the canyon.
+The experience culminates with the Treasury facade illuminated against star-filled desert sky, transforming Petra into mystical journey through Nabataean culture.

 Recommended